Skip to content

 Flash Stack

 Flash is a Stack designed to manage and control query costs and performance within DataOS.
-It achieves this by caching datasets using an in-memory database system.
+It achieves this by caching datasets using an in-memory query processing layer.

 The Flash Stack is orchestrated using a Service Resource.
 Each instance of a Flash Service is purpose-driven and tailored to specific consumption patterns.